Conor McKee Productions (CMP) was formed through the longstanding creative partnership of Conor McKee and director/ dramaturg Wyllie Longmore.

-CMP have recently joined forces with actor/ fight choreographer Kenan Ali and actor/producer Cathy Shiel to produce a stage combat led adaptation of Macbeth.
-This production will tour for the second time in November 2013.
+CMP recently joined forces with actor/ fight choreographer Kenan Ali and actor/producer Cathy Shiel to produce a stage combat led adaptation of Macbeth.
+This production toured for the second time in November 2013.
 Following this success, they are now working together again on ‘Shakespeare’s Deadly Sins’, touring in October 2014.

 Other work includes script development as well as ongoing training and development initiatives for actors, writers and directors.